lommaks777/alena/.qoder/repowiki/en/content/Frontend Architecture/Results Display.md

 - **Actionable recommendations**: Specific steps the user can take to progress in their adaptation journey
 - **Coaching call-to-action**: A section encouraging users to book a personal coaching session

 The container is initially hidden and becomes active when results are ready to be displayed, transitioning from the quiz interface to the results view.
+The system now includes a new optional question (q10) about user concerns in emigration, which is incorporated into the result analysis and displayed in the final Telegram message to the coach.

 **Section sources**
 - [quiz.html](file://quiz.html#L185-L188)